 In 1998, Jerry Jones was turning 56 years old.
-Was he a wiser Jerry Jones who understood American history and that leadership was needed to look beyond a wealthy White male’s network of candidates.
-Or were Jim Crow South prejudices as entrenched him now as when he grew up in the segregated South.
+Was he a wiser Jerry Jones who understood American history and that leadership was needed to look beyond his wealthy white male network of candidates.
+Or were Jim Crow South prejudices he grew up with still entrenched.

 The Cowboys hired Chan Gailey, a White offensive coordinator for the Pittsburgh Steelers.
 Gailey was fired two years later.
 Since 1998, Gailey is one of six coaches Jones has hired – all of them White.
 They had varying experience.
 Jason Garrett’s resumed paled compared to Lewis’ when Garrett was hired in 2008.